juliehutchinson001/backend-mindgame/README.md

 │   └── environment.js
 │   └── keys.js ── env keys to connect to the db
 ├── models
-│   └── User.js ── Collection defining the anonimous users
+│   └── User.js ── Collection defining the anonymous users
 │   └── Game.js ── Sub-document of User
 │   └── Guess.js ── Sub-document of Game
 ├── api